Advice for Applicants

-Gates Cambridge Fellowships: For study at Cambridge University.
-Deadline November.
+Gates Cambridge Scholarship: For study at Cambridge University.
+Deadline October.

 George J. Mitchell Scholarships: These scholarships support one year of graduate study in any discipline offered by an institution of higher learning in Ireland or Northern Ireland.
 Application deadline, October.

-Marshall Scholarship (requires TU’s endorsement): Scholars are selected for two years of study at a UK institution in any field.
+Marshall Scholarships (requires TU’s endorsement): Scholars are selected for two years of study at a UK institution in any field.
 TU’s internal deadline September 15).

 National Science Foundation Graduate Research Fellowship: Awards are for three years to support graduate studies leading to a career in research for the natural and social sciences.
 Applicants complete an academic plan and research proposal.
 Submission is online through fastlane.
 Field specific deadlines occur in early November.